Essenceia/TotalView_ITCH_5.0_C_lib/README.md

 make clean
 ```

-## Usage
+## Run test

-The `test` program takes in 2 command line argumets :
+The `test` program takes in 2 command line arguments :

-`-f` path to the location of the marketdata itch binary file provided by nasdaq for testing purposes.
+`-f` path to the location of the market data itch binary file provided by nasdaq for testing purposes.

 `-n` number of itch messages to decode from the binary file